Kees1958/uBol-stripped/README.md

 COSMETIC ELEMENT PICKER
 This is uBO's element picker (only a popup is added to explain how it works).
 Draw a box around any annoying element on a page to permanently hide it.

-DDG TRACKER RADAR
+DYNAMIC DNR FILTER
-A new, easy to use DNR rule creator (user interface inspired by NoScript): watch live which external services a website contacts.
-The DuckDuckGo radar tracker data base is used to identify trackers, pause and select which DNR resource to block (and repeat when necessary).
+A new, easy to use DNR rule creator (user interface inspired by uBO Mv2 dynamic filtering) for all third-party or only 3P-code (scripts, frames, websockets) per domain.
+It has some features better than the original: indication of critical resource (better not block it) and 'known in the DuckDuckGo tracker radar database' (data base provided by DDG).
+This helps you to decide whether to strip the website you are currently browsing further from unnecessary third-party domains.

 PRIVACY INSPECTOR
 Inspired by the work of the JShelter project.
 Protect yourself against fingerprinting, see what tracking techniques are used on a website, and simply block them by selecting that fingerprinting mechanism (or choose Block All).
 Each signal now also shows a live breakage-risk indicator, with a color indicator so you can see at a glance how likely a given protection is to break the site before you apply it.